danleh/predict-euro2016/README.md

 - TODO: Add prediction of knock-out stage results.
 (E.g. Who will be in the semi finals?
 Who will be in the final?
 Who wins the tournament and how probable is this outcome?)
 - Is the relation between rating and scored goals linear at all?
+- Is the 2D distribution of goal results really a 2D Poisson distribution?
+In particular, would it be possible that draw situations are less probable in reality because both teams switch to a more "aggressive tactic"?
 - Idea: Map input data to some higher-dimensional "feature space" first, then learn linear function in this space.
 E.g. using the basis functions ```[1, x, x^2]``` we could fit a hyperbole through the data points instead of a (hyper-)plane.
 - Idea: Use more features to describe a national team.
   + Higgins et al. (see above) use an "offensive" vs. "defensive" score for each team in their prediction of the 2013/14 English Premier League season outcomes.